 Sleep Junkies talks to Tim Antos, CEO of founder of Kokoon – a hi-tech pair of headphones with sensors to help you sleep

-2015 is proving to be an exciting year in terms of innovations in sleep technology.
+These are exciting times in terms of innovations in sleep technology.
 As well as the increasing popularity of wearables – ie fitness gadgets worn on the body – we’ve also seen many new tech products specifically aimed at monitoring and improving sleep.

 The latest contender is a pair of headphones which promises to create the perfect sleep sanctuary for you.
 Kokoon, a British company, has designed a feature-packed set of headphones which are comfortable enough to wear whilst asleep.
 However, Kokoon’s killer feature is EEG – sensors that measure electrical activity in the brain.
 EEG is used in sleep clinics and hospitals and is generally regarded as an accurate way to monitor sleep.